Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

   print(pie[rep])
 end

 --Making variables equal to a variable.
 You need this with calculations or you will get a "nil error", so make them zero at least.
-This is better than declaring a hundred to zero...one...by one.
+This is better than declaring a hundred to '0' one by one.
 That would be a pain! for rep = 1, 10 do array[rep] = 0 print("Array "..rep..":"..array[rep])